Project Risk Management Principles & Practices (VAL-107)

 - Conduct course evaluation

-A certificate of completion will be issued to those who attend and complete the course.
-The course is conducted by Valency, a Registered Education Provider for the Construction Industry Institute (CII) and the Project Management Institute (PMI).
-Those who complete the course will earn 7 Professional Development Units (PDU) credits from PMI.
+A certificate of completion for 7 Professional Development continuing education (PDH) credits will be issued to those who attend and complete the course.
+The course is conducted by Valency, a Registered Education Provider for the Construction Industry Institute (CII) and the Construction Management Association of America (CMAA).